Generic Name: Donepezil Orally Disintegrating Tablets (doh NEP e zil)

 - Wash and dry your hands before you take this medicine (donepezil orally disintegrating tablets).
 Do not touch the tablet with wet or damp hands.

-- Place on the tongue and let melt.
+- Place on the tongue and let dissolve.

 - Do not swallow it whole.